-Another well founded achievement of Microservices is the its quality to of resistance of failure.
+Another well-founded achievement of Microservices is its quality of resistance to failure.
 The probability of failure is extremely plausible since a number of services which on their own are quite diverse as well are continuously communicating and working together.
 The chance of a service failing is rather high.
-In such cases the client should withdraw peacefully allowing other services around it function.
+In such cases, the client should withdraw peacefully allowing other services around its function.
 Moreover, Microservices come with the ability to monitor over these services which exponentially reduces these chances of failure and if and when one service or the other does fail it is thus well equipped to cope up with it.

 Some of the big players adding to its prestige are Netflix and Amazon.
 Both requiring one of the most widespread architectures possible in the industry.
 They get a number of calls from a variety of devices which would simply have been impossible to be handled by the traditional models they used before that.

-One major drawback faced globally among Microservices enthusiasts is the fact that the logic, schema and other information that would otherwise have been the company’s intellectual property implicit their own minds now have to be shared across the various cross platform services.
-But there is no way around it, in the cloud based world around us where most software are being developed over cloud environments this is more or less a philosophical question that whether we should even keep a secret.
+One major drawback faced globally among Microservices enthusiasts is the fact that the logic, schema and other information that would otherwise have been the company’s intellectual property implicit their own minds now have to be shared across the various cross-platform services.
+But there is no way around it, in the world around us where most software is being developed over cloud environments this is more or less a philosophical question that whether we should even keep a secret.
 But along with this aby accepting regression tests and planning around backward compatibility a lot of such tricky scenarios could easily be avoided.
 Anyway, compared to the ocean of benefits that one receives from Microservice architecture it can remain a rhetorical question whether companies have any other options available.
-The pros outweigh the cons by far and in coming times this is going to be even more sought after model than it is now.
+The pros outweigh the cons by far and in the coming times, this is going to be even more sought after model than it is now.